 - 1. Terms used in this policy shall have the following meaning: - 1.1.
 KEPA Kosovo Environmental Protection Agency; - 1.2.
 EIB European Investment Bank; - 1.3.
-EIF European Investment Fund; - 1.4.
-The Kosovo Credit Guarantee Fund (KCGF) is an independent and autonomous legal entity, established by law, to manage the assets of the KCGF and to provide Credit Guarantees in accordance with the provisions of Law no.05/L-057 on the Establishment of the Kosovo Credit Guarantee Fund, KCGF Statute, its Internal Policies and Procedures;

-- 1.5.
-Credit Guarantee means a guarantee provided by the KCGF to a registered financial institution on a Loan in accordance with the provisions of Law no.05 / L-057 on the Establishment of the KCGF and the Guarantee Agreement; - 1.6.
+EIF European Investment Fund;

+- 1.4.
+The Kosovo Credit Guarantee Fund (KCGF) is an independent and autonomous legal entity, established by law, to manage the assets of KCGF and to provide Credit Guarantees in accordance with the provisions of Law no.05/L-057 on the Establishment of the Kosovo Credit Guarantee Fund, KCGF Statute, its Internal Policies and Procedures; - 1.5.
+Credit Guarantee means a guarantee provided by KCGF to a registered financial institution on a Loan in accordance with the provisions of Law no.05 / L-057 on the Establishment of the KCGF and the Guarantee Agreement; - 1.6.
 FI Financial Institution; - 1.7.
 RFI Registered Financial Institution; - 1.8.
 KfW German Development Bank; - 1.9.
 IFC International Finance Corporation; - 1.10.
 MESPI Ministry of Environment, Spatial Planning, and Infrastructure; - 1.11.
 ESM Environmental and Social Management; - 1.12.
-MSME means a micro, small or medium business enterprise registered with the Kosovo Business Registration Agency that has a unique identification number and has less than two hundred and fifty (250) employees; - 1.13.
-Environmental and Social Management Policy (ESMP) means the Environmental and Social Management Policy of FKGK, including its amendments and additions; - 1.14.
-Environmental and Social Management System (ESMS) means internal policies, procedures, tools and capacities to identify and manage the Guaranteed Party's exposure to the environmental and social risks of its clients/investors approved in accordance with the KCGF's ESMP; - 1.15.
+MSME -a micro, small or medium business enterprise registered with the Kosovo Business Registration Agency that has a unique identification number and has less than two hundred and fifty (250) employees; - 1.13.
+Environmental and Social Management Policy (ESMP) the Environmental and Social Management Policy of KCGF, including its amendments and additions; - 1.14.
+Environmental and Social Management System (ESMS) -internal policies, procedures, tools and capacities to identify and manage the Guaranteed Party's exposure to the environmental and social risks of its clients/investors approved in accordance with the KCGF's ESMP; - 1.15.
 IFC Performance Standards; define IFC clients' responsibilities for managing their environmental and social risks; - 1.16.
 MEP Municipal Environmental Permit; - 1.17.
-AI Administrative Instruction; - 1.18.
-EIA Environmental Impact Assessment; - 1.19.
+NACE common reference for Statistical Classification of Economic Activities in the European Community - 1.18.
+AI Administrative Instruction; - 1.19.
+EIA Environmental Impact Assessment; - 1.20.
 EA Environmental Assessment.

+Article 4

-Article 4 Environmental management and capacity building
+Environmental Management and Capacity Building

-- The KCGF ESMP execution and implementation is the responsibility of the Managing Director. - KCGF assigned personnel responsible for environmental and social compliance management.
-The Environmental and Social Expert is responsible for the coordination and implementation of this ESMP within the internal operations of the Institution. - RFIs have various practices and capacities regarding the implementation of their ESMS.
+- 1. The KCGF ESMP's execution and implementation is the responsibility of the Managing Director. - 2.
+KCGF assigned personnel responsible for environmental and social compliance management.
+The Environmental and Social Specialist is responsible for the coordination and implementation of this ESMP within the internal operations of the Institution.

+- 3. RFIs have various practices and capacities regarding the implementation of their ESMS.
 The RFIs with functioning ESMSs in place will use their systems for screening the projects and management. - 4.
-Financial institutions that will register under KCGF, must have the following requirements: - 4.1. environmental and social management system according to IFC/World Bank Group standards;

-- 4.2. a risk officer that will act as an Environmental Coordinator for the implementation of the ESMS; - 5.
-RFI's have assigned a risk officer that will act as an Environmental Coordinator which will be responsible for the day-to-day implementation of the ESMS, (a) including the environmental and social procedures; (b) ensure that adequate resources are available for management and training in environmental and social issues; and (c) ensure that adequate technical expertise, either in-house or external expert support, is available to carry out due diligence and manage the environmental and social risks of the Bank subprojects, including providing implementation support as required. - 6.
-Any shortcomings identified on the part of RFIs will be addressed and overcame through training sessions, the content of which will be prepared by the Environmental and Social Expert.
-The training program will be optimized based on the existing capacity of RFI and feedback from the RFIs on later stages. - 7.
-Internally, the Environmental and Social Expert will conduct ESMS training once a year.
+Financial institutions that will register under KCGF, must meet the following requirements: - 4.1. environmental and social management system according to IFC/World Bank Group standards; - 4.2. a Risk Officer that will act as an Environmental Coordinator for the implementation of the ESMS; - 5.
+RFI's have assigned a Risk Officer that will act as an Environmental Coordinator which will be responsible for the day-to-day implementation of the ESMS, (a) including the environmental and social procedures; (b) ensure that adequate resources are available for management and training in environmental and social issues; and (c) ensure that adequate technical expertise, either in-house or external expert support, is available to carry out due diligence and manage the environmental and social risks of the RFI's subprojects, including providing implementation support as required. - 6.
+Any shortcomings identified on the part of RFIs will be addressed and overcome through training sessions, the content of which will be prepared by the Environmental and Social Specialist.
+The training program will be optimized based on the existing capacity of an RFI and feedback from the RFIs on later stages. - 7.
+Internally, the Environmental and Social Specialist will conduct ESMS training once a year.